rsapkf/42/docs/open-source-software.md

 - Databases
   - (Web) [PostgreSQL](https://www.postgresql.org/ftp/source/)
+  - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
+Packaged as a PostgreSQL extension.
   - (Web) [MySQL](https://www.mysql.com/)
   - [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
   - [google/leveldb](https://github.com/google/leveldb) - LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.